ilovepdf/iloveimg-wp-compress/readme.txt

 -   **Good for eCommerce** - Works great for eCommerce websites using WooCommerce, NextGen Gallery and other plugins for e-commerce.
 -   **Security first** -  Your data is not stored nor collect on our services.
 We are GDPR compliant.
 -   **Robust and frequently updated**
--   **Freemium service** - Freely process up to 500 images per month.
+-   **Freemium service** - Freely up to 2500 credits per month.
 Need more?
-Subscribe our [Premium plan](https://developer.iloveimg.com/pricing) or buy a [prepaid package](https://developer.iloveimg.com/pricing) to use at your convenience.
+Subscribe our [Premium plan](https://iloveapi.com/pricing) or buy a [prepaid package](https://iloveapi.com/pricing) to use at your convenience.

 iLoveIMG optimizes your visual assets to improve your page load speed, delivering high-quality images rescaled for every device.
 With a quick and easy installation, you can start enhancing the user experience of your site.